shouya/thinking-dumps/README.md

 - [X] Prop:          Propositions and Evidence
 - [X] MoreLogic
 - [X] ProofObjects:  Working with Explicit Evidence in Coq
-- [ ] MoreInd:       More on Induction
+- [X] MoreInd:       More on Induction
-- [ ] Review1:       Review Session for First Midterm
-- [ ] SfLib:         Software Foundations Library
+- [X] SfLib:         Software Foundations Library
 - [ ] Imp:           Simple Imperative Programs
 - [ ] ImpParser:     Lexing and Parsing in Coq
 - [ ] ImpCEvalFun:   Evaluation Function for Imp